-After yet another recent claim that the end of the novel is nigh from high profile author Will Self, Mark Blayney breaks down the argument and finds a surprising truth.
+After yet another recent claim that the death of the novel is nigh from high profile author Will Self, Mark Blayney breaks down the argument and finds a surprising truth.
+Mark Blayney is an author himself, with a number of his novels having been published.

 The novel is ‘absolutely doomed’ and will become ‘a marginal cultural form’, asserted bestselling novelist Will Self at the weekend.
 This is not the first time that the prize-winning author of 10 novels and three novellas has told us that the novel is finished; he’s said it here, here and not forgetting here.
 Yes, people are still buying novels, including his, but this, alas, is on borrowed time.